IgniteUI/help-topics/topics/07_What's-New/01_Whats New Revision History/06_Whats_New_In_2013_Volume1.md

 			</td>

             <td>
-TypeScript is a language for adding a typed layer to JavaScript aiding in the development of JavaScript applications.
-Ignite UI now includes a TypeScript definition file, `igniteui.d.ts`, providing type definitions for all controls.
+TypeScript is a language for adding a typed layer to JavaScript aiding in the development of JavaScript applications. %%ProductName%% now includes a TypeScript definition file, `igniteui.d.ts`, providing type definitions for all controls.
 			</td>
         </tr>